Searching for the best left handed travel guitars? Within this guide, you’ll find a selection of top lefty backpacker guitars to suit all budgets!

 A recessed slot in the back of the body allows the neck to be stored when not in use, kind of like a samurai sword – very cool!

-The images above are just for illustration, this collapsible guitar model is available left handed only in tobacco sunburst.
+The images above are for illustration only; this collapsible guitar model is available left handed only in tobacco sunburst.

 The tuners are located on the rear of the body to allow for a space-saving headless design.